DavidH667/bmx-timing-releases/README.md

 # BMX Timing

 Live timing for BMX track sessions, read directly from the track's own decoders — no per-rider Sqorz fees.

 This repository only holds installers for download — there's no source code here.
 Grab the latest version from **[Releases](https://github.com/DavidH667/bmx-timing-releases/releases)**.

+**Windows only, for now.**

 ## Installing